hemantksingh/messup-learn/People/Leadership.md

 ### Getting your message across

-- Whether you are an executive, a journalist, a politician or a rapper we are all trying to do the same thing - getting our message across.
+- Whether you are an executive, a journalist, a politician or a rapper we we all want to be heard.
 Therefore the why, what, how and now what of your message becomes crucial, however the primary focus ought to be on the **why** of your message.
 - Know your audience.
 People in position of responsibility will check your confidence in your decisions.
 In order to get to the facts, they will often dig deep, sometimes through confrontation.
 If you are pitching an idea to senior leadership, they are probably going to be most interested in the **why and now what** (cost, timeline, resource required and the customer impact) of your message.
   - Preempt the question.
 Get in there first before any obvious questions are asked.
   - In a *yes/no* decision come to 0 to 100% position e.g. *Based on our fact finding exercise and the data collected we are 100% sure of our recommendations*